hypo69/hypo/docs/gemini/set 0/ru/explainer/src/webdriver/_examples/_example_driver.md

 # <algorithm>

-The algorithm demonstrates using a webdriver (Chrome, Firefox, Edge) to interact with a web page.
+The algorithm demonStartes using a webdriver (Chrome, Firefox, Edge) to interact with a web page.
 It follows these steps:

 1. **Initialization:** The `main` function creates instances of `Driver` with different browser types (Chrome, Firefox, Edge).